 • Shame, self-doubt, and the emotional impact of being disbelieved

-• Identity shifts, grief, and rebuilding a sense of meaning
+• Identity changes, grief, and rebuilding a sense of meaning after illness

 • Navigating relationships and the “invisible illness” problem

-• Finding steadier ways to cope with setbacks, uncertainty, and flare cycles
+• Finding more workable ways to cope with setbacks, uncertainty, and flare cycles

-• Building a life that is workable and worthwhile, within your energy limits
+• Building a life that is worthwhile, within your energy limits

 Working alongside medical care

-Therapy can support adjustment and emotional wellbeing, but it doesn’t replace medical assessment.
+Therapy can support adjustment and emotional wellbeing, but it doesn’t replace medical care.
 If symptoms feel severe, sudden, or unsafe, I’ll encourage you to involve your GP or specialist services alongside therapy.